Ultimate Guide to Visiting the Borghese Gallery in Rome

 Apollo and Daphne is inspired by a passage in Ovid’s Metamorphoses where a mischievous Cupid holds sway.
 Apollo is struck by Cupid’s golden arrow.
 Overwhelmed by lust, he chases after Daphne.
 But Daphne's simultaneously been stuck by a lead arrow of disgust.
 She cries out to her father, a river god, for help.
 He transforms her into a laurel tree.

 Bernini captures the intense action of the dramatic moment, with the pair's arms and legs moving in space and Daphne partially transformed into a tree.
 The details are so good that it seems real rather than merely mythological.
-Newly renovated, the sculpture is pristine.
+Newly renovated, the sculpture looks absolutely pristine.

 Pluto, king of the underworld, falls passionately in love with Persephone.
 He abducts her.
 Bernini captures the climatic moment in visceral life-like detail.